 - How to Change Default Audio Output Device on Windows 11

-If none of the methods above works, you can try to manually download and install the Realtek Audio Driver for Windows 11/10 PC.
+If none of the above methods work, you can try manually downloading and installing the Realtek Audio Driver for Windows 11/10 PC.
+You can download the Realtek HD Audio Driver Manager for Windows 11/10 offline installer from the Realtek website.

 Update 2: You can now download Realtek audio drivers from Realtek redesigned official site at: